-When $A_{G,0}$ is larger than that generated by quantum fluctuations [Eq.~\eqref{AQ}], the latter can then never become dominant for the ghost branch.
-The parameters involved in $A_{G,0}$ show that $|\theta_{cr}|$ can be increased via several different parameters, the most convenient of which are most likely the excitonic and photonic fractions (embedded within the Bogoliubov coefficients $(u_x,v_x,u_c,v_c)$) that allow modulating to a large extent the relative coupling of polaritons to phonons on one hand ($\propto |X|^2$) and to free space photons ($\propto |C|^2$) on the other hand.
+When $A_{G,0}$ is larger than that the contribution generated by \mr{photon vacuum fluctuations} [Eq.~\eqref{AQ}], the latter can then never become dominant for the ghost branch.
+The parameters involved in $A_{G,0}$ show that $|\theta_{cr}|$ can be increased via different parameters such as the total interaction energy, or the excitonic $|X|^2$ and photonic $|C|^2$ fractions (embedded within the Bogoliubov coefficients $(u_x,v_x,u_c,v_c)$) that allow modulating to a large extent the relative coupling of polaritons to phonons on one hand ($\propto |X|^2$) and to free space photons ($\propto |C|^2$) on the other hand.

-For angles smaller than $|\theta_{cr}|$, we see in Fig.\ref{f5}.c that $T^{(cr)}_{G}(\theta)$ falls approximately in the interval $[10,50]$K in this experiment.
-This interval suggests that the experimental excitonic density is rather on the high side of the plotted density interval.
-Notice however, the proximity of $|\theta_{cr}|$ enhances the uncertainty of this ghost branch analysis.

-Finally, in order to illustrate the competing role of the interaction energy with respect to the lattice phonon bath temperature, we increased the interaction energy by a factor of two in the calculation.
-The result is shown in Fig.\ref{f5}.b and Fig.\ref{f5}.d for the normal and ghost mode respectively.
-The benefit of this increase of interaction energy is twofold.
-It opens up a gap in the Bogoliubov excitation dispersion relation, of spectral size comparable to the spectral filter in the experiment.
+\mr{In Fig.\ref{f5}.b-d, we computed the crossover temperature $T^{(cr)}_{N}(\theta)$ and $T^{(cr)}_{G}(\theta)$ for the same range of excitonic densities but considering a twice larger total blueshift $\hbar g_sn_x=0.38\,$meV.
+This change amounts to increasing the laser intensity substantially and hence changing the working point on the hysteresis curve (Fig.1 of the SI) to the right, where the elementary excitations exhibit a gaped dispersion relation.The benefit of this increase of interaction energy is twofold.
+The $|v_{x,c}|^2$ coefficient magnitude increase, and the spectral gap in the excitation dispersion relation is of comparable size as the spectral filter in the experiment.